A List of Mercury Resources

 Here’re pointers to Mercury related resources, in no particular order.
-It’s been updated last time on 2023-08-18.
 If you have comments or resources to include, I’d like to hear from you.
 My email address is post at volker-wysk dot de.
 Or write to the mercury-users mailing list.

 A page about Mercury limitations.